shortpgh/one-touch-devenv-starter/README.md

 a note on forks
 ==============

-If you fork this project to build a starter for a specific project, please send it back by adding it to the forks list above.
+If you fork this project to build a starter for a specific language/stack/whatever, please send it back by adding it to the forks list above.
 That will help promote any travellers to this page to all of the available forks.